tomdyson/wagtail-netlify/README.md

 ## Configure

+### Mandatory
 1. Add `'wagtailnetlify'` to your `INSTALLED_APPS`
 2. Run the migrations: `./manage.py migrate wagtailnetlify`
 3. Add `NETLIFY_PATH` to your settings (hint: type `which netlify` to check the location)

+### Optional
-4. If you are deploying to an existing Netlify site, provide its ID with `NETLIFY_SITE_ID = 'your-id-here'`
+- If you are deploying to an existing Netlify site, provide its ID with `NETLIFY_SITE_ID = 'your-id-here'`
-5. If you don't want Wagtail to deploy your site to Netlify every time you publish a page, set `NETLIFY_AUTO_DEPLOY = False`
+- If you don't want Wagtail to deploy your site to Netlify every time you publish a page, set `NETLIFY_AUTO_DEPLOY = False`
+- If you don't want to or are unable to click the Netlify authentication link in the console, [generate a token](https://app.netlify.com/account/applications) manually and set `NETLIFY_API_TOKEN = 'your-token-here'` in your settings. *Warning: You should never check credentials in your version control system.
+Use [environment variables](https://django-environ.readthedocs.io/en/latest/) or [local settings file](http://techstream.org/Bits/Local-Settings-in-django) instead.*

 ## Usage